catpea/catpea-project/database/furkies-purrkies/poem-1159/index.md

 To define a function you have to give it a name, such as signIn(), and to make it useful it should return something, such as 0, or a sting of letters.

 ---

+There are only few languages that are worth the while, C or C++ are low level, Python just calls C/C++ when it wants to be useful…

+...and JavaScript,
+and here most programmers grew up laughing at JavaScript.

+But as it become the language of the web, it got so much attention that it beat the crap out of everything else.

+This is the language you need to learn, at first ignore people who will try to force you into Python, go and Rust.

+And stay away from C/C++ classes, and especially from Swift, C#, TypeScript, and Java.

+College version of C/C++ will teach you infective programming, that will prevent you from creating useful things.

+And, Java, Swift, C#, and TypeScript, are a way to trick you, companies behind those languages will eventually charge you money in some way.

+JavaScript has bragging rights, it is a clean, spiritual successor to Perl, which was a beautiful language.

+But, it only sat on the server, it had clunky GUI libraries, and it didn’t run in the browser.

+The one thing about language wars is that as passionate as programmers are about their language, corporations are not passionate about programmers.

+Your choice of language must be strategic, it has to be an open language, ad it has to deliver on all fronts.

+If you learn C/C++, Python, Go, or Rust, you will somewhat comically discover, you still have to learn JavaScript.

+But if you start with JavaScript, and find a reason to switch to something else, JavaScript will wait for you, like a good friend…

+And upon your return, it will bring you, really neat, syntax updates that will make you feel warm and fuzzy.

+And say things like,
+“Oh wow, the nullish coalescing operator, is really cute”.

+---